The Council has a 4 year investment programme to ‘Protect, Care and Invest to create a better borough’.

 Between 2020 and 2024 we are investing over £50m to keep neighbourhoods safe, clean and well connected.

-Our vision is to ‘Keep Telford Moving’ and in 2021/2022 we will invest £22m to deliver 200 improvement schemes across the borough as part of the Pride in Our Community programme.
+Our vision is to 'Keep Telford Moving' and we will be delivering improvement schemes across the borough as part of the Pride in Our Community programme.

 The programme of work includes: